Agoric/agoric-sdk/README.md

 This repository contains most of the packages that make up the Agoric platform.
 If you want to build on top of this platform, you don't need this
-repository: instead you should `npm install -g agoric` and run `agoric init`, following the instructions (TODO: write those instructions).
+repository: instead you should [follow our instructions for getting started](https://agoric.com/documentation/getting-started/) with the Agoric SDK.

 But if you are improving the platform itself, this is the repository to use.